h8d13/Garbware-Hackintosh/README.md

 Followed disk partitionning step from MacOS.
 Followed initial WiFi instructions to copy to EFI firmware from [T2-Wiki](https://wiki.t2linux.org/guides/wifi-bluetooth/) **Please read it better than I did.**

-> ⚠️ Note: My model and other T2 Macs from 2017-2018 are past end-of-life for macOS support. **Maximum supported macOS: Sequoia (15.x)**.
-Your Mac will NOT receive further updates or any future versions beyond that version.
-Can see compatinility list [here](https://everymac.com/systems/by_capability/maximum-macos-supported.html) This also shows how important such linux projects are to hardware conservation WITH updates.

 ⚠️ Important: Don't delete macOS partitions until WiFi is working post-install, do not attempt full-disk install or you'll lose the EFI firmware like I did.
 But here is how to do it regardless...